 From a legal standpoint, the mechanism we propose is not unprecedented.
 The use of forced transfers is not foreign to the law.
-For example, in Hawaii v.
-Midkiff, the Supreme Court upheld as constitutional a legislation that empowered tenants to force an ownership transfer upon their landlord.2 The legislation was adopted to ameliorate land concentration problems.
-Furthermore, in the 19th century, railroad companies were given the power to take private property in exchange for the payment of compensation.3 The goal of the forced transactions in this case was to facilitate train transportation the cutting edge technology of the time.
-Compared to these and other historical precedents, our proposed scheme is far less intrusive and controversial.
+For example, in Hawaii Housing Authority v.
+Midkiff, the Supreme Court upheld as constitutional legislation that empowered tenants to force an ownership transfer upon their landlord.
+The legislation was adopted to ameliorate land concentration problems.
+Furthermore, in the nineteenth century, railroad companies were given the power to take private property in exchange for the payment of compensation.
+The goal of the forced transactions in this case was to facilitate train transportation-the cutting edge technology of the time.
+Com-